MarcWeber/tsmono/README.md

 On linux dependencies are symlinked to src/* so that you can grep/search/replace them

-On windows: untested, help me.
+On windows: seems to work without --link-to-links

 command line options